Joaquim Felício

 Joaquim Felício is a Brazilian municipality located in the northeast of the state of Minas Gerais.
-Its population as of 2020 was 4,727 living in a total area of 791 km².
+Its population as of 2020 was 4,727 living in a total area of 791 km2.
 The city belongs to the statistical mesoregion of Central Mineira and to the statistical microregion of Curvelo.
 It became a municipality in 1962.

-Location
+Geography

 Joaquim Felício is located at an elevation of 630 meters on highway BR-135.
 The nearest major population center is Montes Claros.
 The settlement began with the arrival of the Estrada de Ferro Central do Brasil in 1921.
 The first name was Estação de Tabua, later changed to Embaiassaia, the name of a nearby river.
 In 1928 the name was Joaquim Felício and it was a district of the municipality of Buenópolis.
 In 1963 it became a municipality with the economic activity of crystal mining.